MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/ha-sql.md

 1. Now move it back by initiating a failover to the secondary node computer that is running SQL Server, and verify that you can restart the VMM service (scvmmservice).
 1. Repeat the last two steps for every secondary node in the cluster that is running SQL Server.
 1. If this is a high availability VMM setup, continue to install other high availability VMM nodes.

+>[!NOTE]
+>
+> If you are experiencing high latency or timeout errors in a multi-subnet scenario, change VMM connection string in the path *HKLM\SOFTWARE\Microsoft\Microsoft System Center Virtual Machine Manager> Server\Settings\Sql\ConnectionString*, add MultiSubnetFailover=True; and restart the VMM service.